ifls/leveldb/doc/index.md

 ```

 The `WriteBatch` holds a sequence of edits to be made to the database, and these
 edits within the batch are applied in order.
-Note that we called Delete before
+Note that we called Delete before  先删后增
-Put so that if key1 is identical to key2, we do not end up erroneously dropping
+Put so that if key1 is identical to key2, we do not end up erroneously错误性低 dropping
 the value entirely.

-Apart from its atomicity benefits, `WriteBatch` may also be used to speed up
+Apart from its atomicity benefits, `WriteBatch` may also be used to speed up 高性能
-bulk updates by placing lots of individual mutations into the same batch.
+bulk updates by placing lots of individual mutations独立的修改 into the same batch.

 ## Synchronous Writes

-By default, each write to leveldb is asynchronous: it returns after pushing the
+By default, each write to leveldb is asynchronousk异步: it returns after pushing the
 write from the process into the operating system.
-The transfer from operating
-system memory to the underlying persistent storage happens asynchronously.
-The
+The transfer from operating system memory to the underlying persistent storage happens asynchronously.
-sync flag can be turned on for a particular write to make the write operation
+The sync flag can be turned on for a particular write to make the write operation
 not return until the data being written has been pushed all the way to
 persistent storage.
 (On Posix systems, this is implemented by calling either
 `fsync(...)` or `fdatasync(...)` or `msync(..., MS_SYNC)` before the write